MrZainRP/mz-usbhacks/README.md

 }
 ```

-(YOU CAN ALTERNATIVELY SIMPLY ADD THE CONFIG FILE WHICH COMES WITH THIS RESOURCE TO YOUR QB-DOORLOCK/CONFIGS FOLDER)
+(YOU CAN ALTERNATIVELY SIMPLY ADD THE CONFIG FILE (usbhack_door.lua) - WHICH COMES WITH THIS RESOURCE - TO YOUR QB-DOORLOCK/CONFIGS FOLDER IF YOU ARE USING QB-DOORLOCK)

 ## F. FINALISATION